slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On money management

 <!--
-> *'Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land.' -- Adam Smith in The Wealth Of Nations*
 - (kk) For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life.

 Hints:
 - The best companies aren’t sold, they're bought.
 - Don’t buy on future hopes; buy on past mistakes.
 - Don’t invest on junk stocks (companies with shrinking revenues, outsized debt loads and negative cash flows).
 If a stock is below five bucks, it is more than likely a troubled mess not worth investing in.
 - Stock buybacks are effectively same as dividends.
-- Barbell strategy
-- Pessimists sound smart, optimists make money.
 - Answers to what’s going to stay the same in the next ten years, while boring, offer the best investment opportunities.
 - entrepreneurship vs investment - 2 different mentalities.
 - dealers vs brokers: liquid markets (dealers with enough inventory)